Skip to main content

 Conversation Design: The Sommelier Persona

-Vinny's system prompt establishes a persona that's "a friendly sommelier with the charm of a dinner party host and the expertise of a Master of Wine."
-But the technical constraints matter more than the personality:
+Vinny's system prompt establishes a persona: "a friendly sommelier with the charm of a dinner party host and the expertise of a Master of Wine."
+The technical constraints around that persona did more work than the voice itself:

 No markdown headers in responses.
 Wine conversation should flow like prose, not documentation.
 The prompt explicitly forbids structured output formatting in chat responses.